jingwora/C-Tutorial/README.md

 ### Unions

 - To store different data types in the same memory location
-- This size of the unions is as large as the largest variable (smaller than structure)
+- This size of the unions is the size of largest variable
+- With same datatype, unions is smaller than structure.
-- Drawback: changing one value affects every other variable,
+- Drawback: changing one field will overwrite the value of the others.

 ```
 // Define the union
 union Data {
-	int i;
+	int i;     // 4 bytes
-	float f;
+	float f;   // 4 bytes
-	char str[20];
+	char c[4]; // 4 bytes
 };

 union Data data;  // Access the union